 I was acutely aware that I wasn’t the king of the castle out here alone.
 I didn’t want to get downwind from them.

 The young bulls had learned that the best defense is offense.
-With their aggression they would not distinguish my scent from that of a poacher, we would be dealt with in the same harsh fashion.
+With their aggression they would not distinguish my scent from that of a poacher, we would be dealt with in the same unforgiving fashion.

 The elephants were ahead, working their way along the tree line on the edge of the dambo.
 They had been to the river to drink and now were slowly heading back inland.
 They were approaching directly towards me.
 I couldn’t cut to the left into the tree line.
 I would be heading up wind, and be scented.